 What Is a Personal Loan Origination Fee?

 A personal loan can help you cover the cost of an emergency, pay for a purchase, or refinance high interest rate debts.
-But before you take out a personal loan, you’ll want to understand the total cost of borrowing.
+But before you take out a personal loan, you’ll want to understand the total cost of borrowing money and how it might affect your personal finances.
 Though your interest rate determines the majority of the cost, the loan’s origination fee is important to consider.

 In This Article